-It was reported in the press in March this year that, “A sleepy village in the French Alps has reacted with shock after the bullet-riddled body of a former French spy who had been linked to a plot to kill a Congolese opposition leader was found on the side of a local road”.
+It was reported in the press in March last year that, “A sleepy village in the French Alps has reacted with shock after the bullet-riddled body of a former French spy who had been linked to a plot to kill a Congolese opposition leader was found on the side of a local road”.
 Daniel Forestier, 57, described as a former secret agent who had been living in the region for years, was found dead on 21 March 2019 in a remote lay-by outside the village of Ballaison, near Lake Geneva and close to the French-Swiss border.

-The actual murder location is 3.5 kms south of the village of Balliason.
+The actual murder location is 3.5 kms south of the village.
 A roughly hewn dirt layby location also accommodates some large recycling containers.
 It is neither isolated or remote, indeed it is close to dwellings.
 It is on the junction of Chemin des Arales and Chemin Rural de Ballaison A Machilly between the villages of Marcorens and Le Biolet.
 The site falls within the Commune of Balliason.